MESD/SettingsBundle/Resources/doc/index.md

 they have been registered.
 Therefore, you can override a setting definition file from a bundle by placing a copy in your kernel root `app/Resources/settings/` directory.

+**Note:**
+> The `app/Resources/settings/` directory will always be checked first, allowing
+> you to override a vendor bundle's setting definition if needed.

 **Warning:**